A simple path to asymptotics for the frontier of a branching Brownian motion: Bessel-3 processes

 and then approximate the integral.
-Essentially the $e^{-\beta_t Y^1_r}$ term means our initial Bessel process must be near the origin at time $r$; then two independent Bessel processes started from time $r$ must be near the origin at times $s$ and $t$ respectively.
-If $r\in [1,s-1]$, then integrating out over $Y^1_r$, applying Lemma \ref{bess_bound} three times and using the fact that $\int_0^\infty z^3 e^{-\beta_t z}dz < \infty$,
+Essentially the $e^{-\beta_t Y^1_r}$ term means our initial Bessel process must be near the origin at time $r$; then two independent Bessel processes started from time $r$ must be near the origin at times $s$ and $t$, respectively.
+If $r\in [1,s-1]$, then integrating out over $Y^1_r$, applying Lemma~\ref {bessbound} three times and using the fact that $\int_0^\infty z^3 e^{-\beta_t z}\,dz < \infty$,

-For $r\leq 1$ we are effectively asking two independent Bessel processes to be near the origin at times $s$ and $t$, giving $s^{-3/2}t^{-3/2}$, and for $r\geq s-1$ we have just one Bessel process which must be near the origin at times $s$ and $t$, giving $s^{-3/2}(t-s+1)^{-3/2}$.
-These two simple calculations follow as in Lemma \ref{bess_lem}.
+For $r\leq1$ we are effectively asking two independent Bessel processes to be near the origin at times $s$ and $t$, giving $s^{-3/2}t^{-3/2}$, and for $r\geq s-1$ we have just one Bessel process which must be near the origin\vadjust{\goodbreak} at times $s$ and $t$, giving $s^{-3/2}(t-s+1)^{-3/2}$.
+These two simple calculations follow as in Lemma~\ref{besslem}.
 Thus

-Since $s$ and $t$ are of the same order, and $\log s \geq \frac{\log t}{t}s$ provided $s, t \geq e$, it remains to estimate the integral in the last line above.
-We proceed again just as in Lemma \ref{bess_lem}.
-First the small $r$ case:
+Since $s$ and $t$ are of the same order, and $\log s \geq\frac{\log t}{t}s$ provided $s, t \geq e$, it remains to estimate the integral in the last line above.
+We proceed again just as in Lem\-ma~\ref{besslem}.
+First the small $r$ case,